mitchelldmiller/quick-mail-wp-plugin/README.md

 __Limitations__

-* One recipient per email.

-* Up to 5 manually entered recipients are saved in HTML Storage.
+* Up to 12 manually entered recipients are saved in HTML Storage.

 * Multiple files can be uploaded from up to 6 folders (directories).

+* "Uploads are disabled" on mobile devices.

+Some devices cannot upload files.
+According to [Modernizr](https://modernizr.com/download#fileinput-inputtypes-setclasses) :
+> iOS < 6 and some android version don't support this

+File uploads are disabled for ancient IOS 5 devices.
+Please [add a support message](https://wordpress.org/support/plugin/quick-mail) if uploads are disabled on your phone or tablet, so I can remove the upload button if your device is detected.

 __Address Validation__